torvalds/linux/Documentation/networking/device_drivers/intel/ixgbe.rst

 --------------------------
 NOTE:
-The kernel assumes that TC0 is available, and will disable Priority Flow Control (PFC) on the device if TC0 is not available.
+The kernel assumes that TC0 is available, and will disable Priority Flow Control (PFC) on the device if TC0 is yest available.
 To fix this, ensure TC0 is enabled when setting up DCB on your switch.

 DCB is a configuration Quality of Service implementation in hardware.
 It uses